Coherent control of solid-state defect spins via patterned boron-doped diamond circuit: Manipulation of NV center using BDD circuits

 \section{Manipulation of NV center using BDD circuits}

-The results from the impedance measurements facilitated the development of a microwave circuit designed for driving NV centers.
-This circuit features a diamond substrate housing an NV spin ensemble, along with an $\Omega$-shaped BDD configuration.
-The measurements were conducted using an electric circuit system that did not incorporate impedance matching.
-Allowing the mismatched impedance will facilitate the design of a variety of applications, including integration and operation in extreme environments.
-The impedance of BDD1 was estimated to be 28.6~$\Omega$ at a frequency of 2.87~GHz, allowing microwave signals to traverse the circuit.
-Meanwhile, $C$ exhibited an impedance of 28.7~$\Omega$ at 2.87~GHz, with $R$ of BDD1 measured at 355~$\Omega$, and these components are arranged in parallel.
-It is anticipated that certain microwave signals will propagate through resistance component of the circuit, subsequently irradiating the NV spin ensemble without the need for impedance matching.
-Furthermore, the impedance measurements indicate that the power of the irradiated microwaves is influenced by the resistance, which correlates with boron concentration.
+Impedance measurements guided the design of a microwave circuit for driving NV centers, comprising an $\Omega$-shaped BDD structure on a diamond substrate hosting an NV ensemble.
+The circuit operates without impedance matching, offering design flexibility for integration and deployment in extreme environments.
+At 2.87 GHz, the BDD1 circuit exhibits an impedance of 28.6~$\Omega$ and resistance of 355~$\Omega$, whereas the capacitor $C$ exhibits an impedance of 28.7~$\Omega$.
+These elements form a parallel circuit, enabling partial microwave transmission through the resistive path to control the NV centers.
+The irradiated microwave power is modulated by the resistance, which scales with the boron doping level.